 A business central odoo migration on a parallel-run model runs 90 days.
 The structure is condition-based, not calendar-based.
 Odoo does not become the system of record until the numbers reconcile against D365 BC output.
 Here is how the phases work.

-A Dynamics 365 Business Central to Odoo migration takes 90 days on a parallel-run model.
+del.ai does not sell Business Central migrations; this is analysis, not an offer.
+A Dynamics 365 Business Central to Odoo migration would be scoped at 90 days on a parallel-run model.
 The structure is condition-based, not calendar-based.
 Weeks 1–2 cover discovery and data mapping, including a mandatory Power Apps and Power Automate flow inventory — every active flow must be documented before scope is finalized.
 Missing this step causes change orders post-contract.
 Weeks 3–8 run D365 BC and Odoo simultaneously; D365 BC remains the system of record throughout.
 Cutover does not happen on a date: it happens when the reconciliation gate passes.
 Reconciliation means line-by-line comparison of journal entries, AR aging, AP aging, and inventory positions between both systems — not a visual review.
 Weeks 9–12 complete cutover once written sign-off is received.
+Written sign-off records the comparison period, the specific financial outputs reviewed, and the individuals who confirmed the match.
 D365 BC credentials remain live through the full parallel run.
-Source: del.ai migration methodology, validated across mid-market BC implementations 2024–2026.

 This phase produces one output: a signed scope document that anchors the fixed price.